The Story of Juneteenth Oregon & FAQ About Juneteenth

 What is the significance of Juneteenth?

 On September 22, 1862, President Abraham Lincoln issued the Preliminary Emancipation Proclamation effectively ending slavery on January 1, 1863, however, the Proclamation had little effect in the State of Texas until two and half years later.
-It was on June 19, 1865, that Union General Gordon Granger read General Orders No. 3 to the people of Galveston,
+It was on June 19, 1865, that Union General Gordon Granger read General Orders No. 3 to the people of Galveston, Texas:

 “The people of Texas are informed that in accordance with a proclamation from the Executive of the United States, all slaved are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.”